• intracerebral hemorrhage accounts for 10-20% of all strokes

 Obstructive (non-communicating) hydrocephalus

-• the highest risk is present with:
+• the highest risk is associated with:

 • extensive intraventricular hemorrhage (primary or secondary) Obstructive hydrocephalus following IVH